Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Introduction

-\item We present a structured, comparative security threat modeling analysis of MCP, A2A, ANP, and Agora, consolidating scattered early findings and protocol documentation into a coherent taxonomy that highlights risk surfaces under realistic deployment assumptions.

-\item We perform an architecture-based analysis and derive a catalog of design-induced threat hypotheses for MCP, A2A, ANP, and Agora, grounded in trust boundaries, identity/authorization binding assumptions, and cross-protocol composition risks.

-\item We present a systematic qualitative risk assessment of major AI agent communication protocols, identifying twelve protocol-level risks and proposing a lifecycle-aware framework that evaluates security posture across the creation, operation, and update phases, with implications for secure deployment and future standardization.

-\item We contribute a measurement-driven case study that formalizes the lack of mandatory validation or attestation for executable components in MCP as a falsifiable security claim by quantifying wrong-provider tool execution under multi-server composition across multiple realistic resolver policies.
+\begin{itemize} \item We present a structured, comparative security threat modeling analysis of MCP, A2A, ANP, and Agora, consolidating scattered early findings and protocol documentation into a coherent taxonomy that highlights risk surfaces under realistic deployment assumptions. \item We perform an architecture-based analysis and derive a catalog of design-induced threat hypotheses for MCP, A2A, ANP, and Agora, grounded in trust boundaries, identity/authorization binding assumptions, and cross-protocol composition risks. \item We present a systematic qualitative risk assessment of major AI agent communication protocols, identifying twelve protocol-level risks and proposing a lifecycle-aware framework that evaluates security posture across the creation, operation, and update phases, with implications for secure deployment and future standardization. \item We contribute a measurement-driven case study that formalizes the lack of mandatory identity binding validation for executable components in MCP as a falsifiable security claim by quantifying wrong-provider tool execution under multi-server composition across multiple realistic resolver policies. \end{itemize}